 Davis & Elkins College is dedicated to eliminating and/or minimizing criminal activities through the eyes and ears of the faculty, staff, students, friends and neighbors of the campus community.
-Crime

-The 2023 Annual Security and Fire Safety Report was originally issued to the campus community in October 2023 and a revised version issued February 9, 2024.
-Prevention brochures and other printed materials are available at the Office of Public Safety, various locations on campus, and in every residence hall.
+Crime Prevention brochures and other printed materials are available at the Office of Public Safety, various locations on campus, and in every residence hall.
 Crime Prevention items are discussed with parents and students during orientation sessions.
 Resident Assistants and Resident Directors are given training by the Office of Student Life, Title IX Coordinator, and the Office of Public Safety on numerous security and crime prevention topics.
 These topics include, but are not limited to, sexual assault, date rape, drugs, alcohol, personal protection, fire safety and theft.